 If you’ve recently purchased a home that doesn’t have gutters, you may be thinking that you can get by without investing in a drainage system.
-After all, rain water and melted snow runs off of your sloped roof and finds the ground eventually.
+After all, rainwater and melted snow runs off your sloped roof and finds the ground eventually.
 However, doing without gutters and downspouts can be rather short-sighted.
 Allowing water to accumulate and pool at your home’s foundation can lead to a myriad of problems.
 Below are just a few things to consider when deciding whether you need gutters:

 1. Gutters keep moisture away from your foundation

-Without gutters, water that runs off of your roof lands at the base of your eaves, usually near your foundation.
-This can cause a number of problems.
+Without gutters, water that runs off your roof lands at the base of your eaves, usually near your foundation.
+This can cause a few problems.
 It can form unattractive trenches and ruts in your landscaping; it can cause water to seep behind your siding, causing the wood behind the siding to rot; and it can cause water to enter your basement, causing mold and mildew to be circulated throughout your living spaces.

 2. Gutters keep water away from your attic